weeeBox/mobile-system-design/exercises/chat-app.md

 > **Interviewer**: "What protocols would you use for the network communication?"
 > **Candidate**: "I would split everything into three major components:"

-> **Candidate**: "1) Real-time bi-directional communication layer for sending/receiving chat messages and metadata.
-WebSockets might be a good choice for transport.
+> **Candidate**: "1) Real-time bi-directional communication layer for sending/receiving chat messages and status.
+We need to decide between connection-based (TCP) and connectionless (UDP) protocols."
+> **Candidate**: "TCP-based clients establish a virtual connection and provide an ordered delivery guarantee by re-transmitting lost packets.
+It might be more expensive in terms of battery life (especially on flaky networks where the participants need to frequently repeat handshakes to restore lost connection).
+Another disadvantage is a 64k limit for the connection count for any given host port and a bigger packet header size compared to UDP.
+Some examples of TCP-based protocols: WebSocket (Slack), XMPP (WhatsApp, Zoom, Google Talk), MQTT (IoT, Smart Home, etc)."
+> **Candidate**: "UDP-based clients are more lightweight and don't require any handshakes.
+As a result, UDP can't provide an ordered delivery guarantee and has no error checking beyond simple checksums.
+Some examples of UDP-based protocols: WebRTC (Discord, Google Hangouts, Facebook Messenger) - also works over TCP."

+_NOTE: You can learn more about the differences between TCP and UDP [here](https://www.guru99.com/tcp-vs-udp-understanding-the-difference.html)._

+> **Candidate**: "I don't have much experience working with real-time protocols so I would select something I know best - WebSockets.
+Some disadvantages of this choice - the protocol is schemeless and does not provide automatic reconnection.
+There are also several [security flaws](https://www.neuralegion.com/blog/websocket-security-top-vulnerabilities).
 Alternatively, we can use HTTP-polling - might be a poor choice since it would generate an excessive amount of backend traffic."
 > **Candidate**: "We can also use gRPC (bi-directional streaming) or GraphQL (subscriptions), but I don't have enough experience with them so let's stick with WebSockets."

 _NOTE: It is better not to bring unfamiliar technologies to the discussion.
-You can mention some of the advantages like schema validation, more efficient transport, etc - but don't go too deep unless you're prepared to discuss implementation-specific details._
+You can mention some of their advantages - but don't go too deep unless you're prepared to discuss implementation-specific details._

 > **Interviewer**: "How would you keep a socket connection when the app goes to the background?"
 > **Candidate**: "I don't need to keep it alive while the app is not active - a push notification can be used to notify the user about new messages and bring the app back to the foreground."
 > **Interviewer**: "Sounds good."

+_NOTE: It's tempting for iOS engineers to mention `URLSessionWebSocketTask` as a solution for bi-directional communication.
+But it's also important to remember that the API is not available until iOS 13.
+Make sure to keep OS version compatibility in mind._

 > **Candidate**: "2) Request-response layer for fetching a paginated list of chats or message history.
 REST protocol could be a good choice since we don't need much of the request customization to bring up GraphQL (and have an extra complexity on the backend side)."